Skip to content

 enabled: true

-With that, all the services that are OTEL instrumented will start sending telemetry (with the Notebooks exception, explained below).
+With that, all OTEL-instrumented services start sending telemetry (with the Notebooks exception, explained below).

 It's also possible to disable this by specific service, for example: